folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * To send the notice when the item is due, select **Upon/At**.
 * To send the notice before the item is due, select **Before**.
 Then, determine the **Frequency** of the notice.
 To send the notice once, before it is due, select **One-Time**.
 To send the notice multiple times before the item is due, select **Recurring** and enter how often the notice sends until the due date is reached.
 * To send the notice after the item is due, select **After**.
 Then, determine the **Frequency** of the notice.
 To send the notice once, after the item is due, select **One-Time**.
 To send the notice multiple times after the item is due, select **Recurring** and enter how often the notice sends until the item is returned or renewed.
 * Additionally, select whether you want to **Send overnight with multiple loans/items by patron.
-Useful for long-term loans** or **Send throughout the day without multiple loans/items.
+Useful for long-term loans.** or **Send throughout the day without multiple loans/items.
 Useful for short-term loans.**

 **Loan due date changed.** The notice is sent when an item’s due date/time is manually changed.